The Eucalyptus Problem

 Underground Technology & Reservoirs

 These historically and very early developed technical and geological-based methods for managing and saving enormous amounts of water that are often technically complex and aesthetically exquisite.
 The methods of this water technology vary significantly between different cultures and continents.
-Thus these historical technologies are the basis of ancient and today's civilizations, providing the required surpluses for the most crucial development of original and modern achievements - in progress, health and prosperity.
-Water to the Capital
+Thus, these historical technologies are the basis of ancient and modern civilizations, providing the required surpluses for the most crucial development of original and contemporary achievements - in progress, health, and prosperity.

 Thus, it is impossible to recreate a stable and healthy nature by replanting a few native trees on a devastated plateau; instead, these sporadically planted young plants on the table will require tender care with irrigation and protection against grazing animals and shade from the blistering seasonal sun.
 Furthermore, on the slopes, these young plants most often need some temporary stabilizer of the ground and protection in something that mimics the wind and sun-protective effect of many mother trees.
 In addition, sporadically placed young plants can only offer a very rudimentary and weak protective network against erosion; instead, there is the obvious risk that these young plants will, in all probability, soon perish in the struggle against the great forces of Nature.

-Science, much time and labour are needed for environmental restoration; this demands massive protection projects to offer the young plants the replacement for the lost biotope and its vital natural protective properties.
-Hence, restoring a lost biotope is very complicated and requires much work to recreate a reliable substitute for the lost shielding armour of the primaeval forest.
+Scientific research, which includes much time and labour for environmental restoration, demands massive protection projects to offer the young plants the replacement for the lost biotope and its vital natural protective properties.
+Hence, restoring a lost biotope is complicated and requires much work to recreate a reliable substitute for the missing shielding armour of the primaeval forest.
 Therefore, due to the absence of the essential protective functions of mother trees and other plants, enormous efforts are required to recreate these guardian functions for the tender indigenous seedlings, which otherwise do not survive the very exposed ground.
-Thus, this process of environmental restoration includes what was previously prehistorically self-evident as a crucial basis for the survival of all higher life forms.
+Thus, this environmental restoration process includes a complex rebuild of habitat and ecology that was previously prehistorically self-evident as a crucial basis for the survival of all higher life forms.

 Trees, Shrubs, Flowers and Herbs